puavo-org/puavo-standalone/README.md

     puavo-init-standalone --unsafe-passwords example.net

-For production setup you will want to drop the `--unsafe-passwords` switch.
+`--unsafe-passwords` will set `password` as the password for everything.
+For production setup you will want to it.

 Then might want to install [Puavo web interface](https://github.com/opinsys/puavo-users/blob/master/doc/STANDALONE.md)